Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

   The parallelization simulation code is utilized, for example.
 Two different fortrans, PGI and gfotran, are incompatible with processors of the same name but different styles.
-One may want to use about 50 processors at least, where the Z-dimension is exactly divided by parallelization.
+One may want to use about 50 processors at least, where the z-direction is exactly divided by parallelization.

   % Execution by mpiexec (with lots of co-processors): Only for a test case. % mpiexec -n 6 a.out &

 ### Post-processing Simulation Analysis ###

 To analyze simulation results, this program provides the post-processing tool.